 At CPA Global we have three levels of due diligence we employ based on risk.
 I will introduce all three phases but will focus on desktop level II, often a missing component, which can be described as your Ronald Reagan “trust but verify” phase.
 These level II activities should be conducted at various intervals, depending on risk factors on your third parties in relation to your company’s risk appetite.
 Although some companies use different delineations for which activities constitute a tier of work, ours is broken down as follows:

 - Gather new or revised third party information for purposes of bribery and corruption (among other areas) risk.

 - Ensure third parties and their key associated parties are clear from inclusion on global watchlists.

-- Determine level of risk and appropriate actions to take should a third party be included on a watchlist.
+- Determine the level of risk and appropriate actions to take should a third party be included on a watchlist.

-- Research based on risk, beneficial owners, shareholders, and executive management for inclusion in watchlist screening.
+- Research-based on risk, beneficial owners, shareholders, and executive management for inclusion in watchlist screening.

 - Disseminating Third Party questionnaires and risk scoring based on results (using GAN Integrity) of responses and support provided